University Hospitals of Morecambe Bay NHS Foundation Trust

 Unfortunately, a common hospital experience for patients with dementia is one of boredom and isolation.
 Many of the older patients within Morecambe Bay NHS Foundation Trust are suffering from moderate to severe dementia, alongside long-term physical health conditions.

 According to Alzheimer’s Society, dementia is now one of the leading causes of death in the UK.
-There are currently 850,000 UK adults with dementia, and this number will increase to over one million by 2025.
-More than 70 per cent of people in care homes have dementia or severe memory problems and whilst medical treatment is the priority, wider care and wellbeing are also significant in terms of patient recovery.
+There are currently 850,000 UK adults with dementia, and this number will increase to over 1 million by 2025.
+More than 70% of people in care homes have dementia or severe memory problems and whilst medical treatment is the priority, wider care and wellbeing are also significant in terms of patient recovery.
 It is therefore essential that the holistic patient experience is positive both in care homes and hospitals.

 However, the Trust has recognised that patient experience within the community is suffering, with patients’ wellbeing and quality of life deteriorating as a result.
 The two key factors at the centre of this issue are boredom and isolation.